Think of the children

 "Think of the children" (also "What about the children?") is a cliché that evolved into a rhetorical tactic.
 In the literal sense, it refers to children's rights (as in discussions of child labor).
-In debate, however, it is a plea for pity that is used as an appeal to emotion, and therefore it may become a logical fallacy.
+In debate, it is a plea for pity that is used as an appeal to emotion, and therefore may become a logical fallacy.

+History

 Art, Argument, and Advocacy (2002) argued that the appeal substitutes emotion for reason in debate.
 Ethicist Jack Marshall wrote in 2005 that the phrase's popularity stems from its capacity to stunt rationality, particularly discourse on morals.
 "Think of the children" has been invoked by censorship proponents to shield children from perceived danger.
 Community, Space and Online Censorship (2009) argued that classifying children in an infantile manner, as innocents in need of protection, is a form of obsession over the concept of purity.
 A 2011 article in the Journal for Cultural Research observed that the phrase grew out of a moral panic.

 It was an exhortation in the 1964 Disney film Mary Poppins, when the character of Mrs. Banks pleaded with her departing nanny not to quit and to "think of the children!"
 The phrase was popularized as a satiric reference on the animated television program The Simpsons in 1996, when character Helen Lovejoy pleaded variations of "Will someone please think of the children?" multiple times during a contentious debate by citizens of the fictional town of Springfield.

 In the 2012 Georgia State University Law Review, Charles J. Ten Brink called Lovejoy's use of "Think of the children" a successful parody.
 The appeal's subsequent use in society was often the subject of mockery.
 After its popularization on The Simpsons, an appeal to the welfare of children has been called "Lovejoy's Law", the "Lovejoy argument", the "Mrs. Lovejoy fallacy", the "Helen Lovejoy defence", "Helen Lovejoy syndrome", the "Lovejoy Trap", and "think-of-the-children-ism".

+In 2018, author Nassim Nicholas Taleb, coined the term 'pedophrasty' for an argument "involving children to prop up a rationalization ...
+Often done with the aid of pictures".